Eagle Letters of Recommendation Procedures

 It is recommended that the applicant use this instruction document as a personal checklist to ensure that the Eagle Scout Rank Application Form has been properly prepared prior to its submission to Mayflower Council.
 If an application is missing or contains any inaccurate information, it cannot be processed – Mayflower Council cannot make changes to a filed application.
 Following and reviewing these instructions carefully with your Unit leader and committee chair prior to their signing the application can avoid processing delays.

-• Eagle Scout Application (for youth who completed requirements before July 1, 2022) or Eagle Scout Application (for youth who completed requirements ON OR AFTER July 1, 2022): Download and use the current Eagle Scout Rank Application form.
+• Download and use the current Eagle Scout Rank Application form from this page.
 The application form is a fillable PDF.

 Important Note: It is strongly recommended that you first save the downloaded form to your computer and then